brad-igercich/mids-207-summer-final-project-group-2/README.md

 ## Overview of ML for Brain Tumors: Early Detection for Better Outcomes

+Hello, and welcome to our project!
+Below you will find important information related to the project and our team's work process.
+This repository is split into two folders: Baseline and Final.
+Please refer to the Final folder as it has the most recent updates.
+The folder is split into six individual notebooks, detailing our process to:
+1. Pre-process the raw dataset.
+2. Develop a Baseline model.
+3. Build more complex Convolutional Neural Network (CNN) models.
+4. Build a final, "hybrid" (CNN + Transformer) model.
+5. Test each model using unseen (test) data.
+6. Analyze results.

 ### **Motivation:**
   * **Question:** Can we train a model to use MRI brain scans to reliably predict the presence of no brain tumor vs. presence of a glioma, meningioma or pituitary tumor?
   * **Importance:**